12.4: Biological Oxidation-Reduction Reactions

 Oxygen can often be inserted into a molecule in a nonoxidative process by hydration of an alkene to an alcohol (a readily reversible reaction), which could then be oxidized to either an aldehyde/ketone or carboxylic acid using an appropriate oxidizing agent.

 Most biological oxidation reactions (such as those found in glycolysis, Kreb Cycle, and fatty acid oxidation) do not use dioxygen as the immediate oxidizing agent.
-Rather they use nicotinamide adenine dinucleotide (NAD+) or flavin adenine dinucleotide (FAD) as oxidizing agents, which get reduced.
-Enzymes that uses these oxidizing agents are usually called dehydrogenases.
-Dioxygen can also be used to introduce oxygen atoms into biological molecules in oxidative reactions.
+Instead, they use nicotinamide adenine dinucleotide (NAD+) or flavin adenine dinucleotide (FAD) as oxidizing agents, which get reduced.
+Enzymes that use these oxidizing agents are usually called dehydrogenases.
+Dioxygen can also introduce oxygen atoms into biological molecules in oxidative reactions.
 Enzymes that introduce one oxygen atom of dioxygen into a molecule (and the other oxygen into water) are called monooxygenases.
-(Note: some monooxygenase that hydroxylate biomolecules are called hydroxylases.)
+(Note: some monooxygenases that hydroxylate biomolecules are called hydroxylases.)
 Those that introduce both atoms of dioxygen into a substrate are called dioxygenases.
 These oxygenases are not usually used to oxidize organic molecules for energy production.
-Rather they introduce O atoms for other reasons, including increasing the solubility of nonpolar aromatics to facilitate secretion, and to produce new molecular species which have different biological activities.
-Finally, biological molecules can be oxidized by dioxygen in which no atoms of oxygen are added to the substrate.
-Rather, electrons lost from the oxidized substrate are passed via intermediate electron carriers to dioxygen , which get reduced to superoxide (if one electron is added), hydrogen peroxide (if two electrons are added) or water (if 4 electrons are added).
+Instead, they introduce O atoms for other reasons, including increasing the solubility of nonpolar aromatics to facilitate secretion and produce new molecular species with different biological activities.
+Finally, dioxygen can oxidize biological molecules without adding oxygen atoms to the substrate.
+Instead, electrons lost from the oxidized substrate are passed via intermediate electron carriers to dioxygen, which gets reduced to superoxide (if one electron is added), hydrogen peroxide (if two electrons are added), or water (if 4 electrons are added).
 These enzymes are called oxidases.
 (Note: The letters oxi- or oxygen- are used in all the enzymes that use dioxygen as the oxidizing agent.)

 In this chapter section, we will discuss biological oxidation reactions.
 Most introductory biochemistry texts don't approach oxidation reactions in one cohesive chapter.
-Probably because of that, when I was learning biochemistry, I found the presentation of these different enzymes involved in redox reactions to be very confusing.
-Hopefully this section will alleviate that problem.
-First the chemistry of NAD+ and FAD will be discussed.
-Then the enzymes using dioxygen in oxidative reactions (monooxygenases, dioxygenases, and oxidases) will be explored.
+Probably because of that, when I was learning biochemistry, I found the presentation of these different enzymes involved in redox reactions very confusing.
+Hopefully, this section will alleviate that problem.
+First, the chemistry of NAD+ and FAD will be discussed.
+Then, the enzymes using dioxygen in oxidative reactions (monooxygenases, dioxygenases, and oxidases) will be explored.

 The Chemistry of NAD+ and FAD

-NAD+ is a derivative of nicotinic acid or nicotinamide, as illustrated in Figure \(\PageIndex{2}\).
+NAD+ is a nicotinic acid or nicotinamide derivative, as illustrated in Figure \(\PageIndex{2}\).

 Figure \(\PageIndex{2}\): Structure of niacin derivatives

-It and its reduction product, NADH, exists in the cells as interconvertible members of a pool whose total concentration does not vary significantly with time.
-Hence, if carbohydrates and lipids are being oxidized by NAD+ to produce energy in the form of ATP, levels of NAD+ would begin to fall as NADH rises.
-A mechanism must be be present to regenerate NAD+ from NADH if oxidation is to continue.
-As we will see later, this happens in the muscle under anaerobic conditions (if dioxygen is lacking as when you are running a 100 or 200 m race, or if you are being chased by a saber-toothed tiger) when pyruvate + NADH react to form lactate + NAD+.
+It and its reduction product, NADH, exist in the cells as interconvertible members of a pool whose total concentration does not vary significantly with time.
+Hence, if NAD+ is oxidizing carbohydrates and lipids to produce energy in the form of ATP, levels of NAD+ would begin to fall as NADH rises.
+A mechanism must be present to regenerate NAD+ from NADH if oxidation continues.
+As we will see later, this happens in the muscle under anaerobic conditions (if dioxygen is lacking, as when you are running a 100 or 200 meter race, or if a saber-toothed tiger is chasing you) when pyruvate + NADH react to form lactate + NAD+.
 The reaction is shown in Figure \(\PageIndex{3}\).

 Figure \(\PageIndex{3}\): Conversion of pyruvate to lactate

-Under aerobic conditions (sufficient dioxygen available), NADH is reoxidized in the mitochondria by electron transport through a variety of mobile electron carriers, which pass electrons to dioxygen (using the enzyme complex cytochrome C oxidase) to form water.
+Under aerobic conditions (sufficient dioxygen available), NADH is reoxidized in the mitochondria by electron transport through various mobile electron carriers, which pass electrons to dioxygen (using the enzyme complex cytochrome C oxidase) to form water.

-NAD+/NADH can undergo two electron redox steps, in which a hydride is transferred from an organic molecule to the NAD+, with the electrons flowing to the positively charged nitrogen of NAD+ which serves as an electron sink.
-NADH does not react well with dioxygen, since single electron transfers to/from NAD+/NADH produce free radical species which can not be stabilized effectively.
-All NAD+/NADH reactions in the body appear to involve 2 electron hydride transfers.
+NAD+/NADH can undergo two-electron redox steps, in which a hydride is transferred from an organic molecule to the NAD+, with the electrons flowing to the positively charged nitrogen of NAD+, which serves as an electron sink.
+NADH does not react well with dioxygen since single electron transfers to/from NAD+/NADH produce free radical species that can not be stabilized effectively.
+All NAD+/NADH reactions appear to involve 2 electron hydride transfers.
 Figure \(\PageIndex{5}\) shows both 1 and 2 electrons to NAD+.

 Figure \(\PageIndex{4}\):